 To emphasize, influencing organic search rankings is wholly separate from running paid advertising campaigns within search engines.
 That would fall into the media planning section above.

 To very broadly summarize, SEO ranges from improving a site’s technical stability and security to actively producing fresh content both on and off your website.

 On-page tactics are those efforts you make within your site, like content topics and architecture, internal linking, URL structure, mobile usability, and so on.

-Off-page tactics are largely centered on improving credibility of your site in the eyes of search engines.
+Off-page tactics are largely centered on improving the credibility of your site in the eyes of search engines.
 This involves attracting links to your site from authoritative sources using PR, guest posting, social media, and so on.

-Content marketing is the forefront of any modern marketing strategy.
+Content marketing is at the forefront of any modern marketing strategy.
 Without exceptional content, the chances of success in a digital-driven world are slim.

-In a similar vein, lacking content means search engines don’t have much content to rank and your website visitors don’t have much to engage with.
+In a similar vein, lacking content means search engines don’t have much content to rank, and your website visitors don’t have much to engage with.
 That’s why you’ll often hear the phrase, “content is king!”